AnnalisaGibbs/DS-Unit-3-Sprint-1-Software-Engineering/sprint/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+-In my opinion readability is important.
+It should be easy for the next set of eyes or other members of your team to use the code easily.
+Brevity and simplification is also important.

+-Containers enables you to build and package your code so that it can run in any other environments, standardizing it in a sense.
+This is important for teams to be able to work on projects without the fuss of varying environments.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and